encord-team/encord-client-python/docs/source/tutorials/datasets/listing_existing_datasets.rst

                 ...
             ]

-Note, that the :meth:`.EncordUserClient.get_datasets` method has multiple optional arguments that allow you to query datasets with specific characteristics.
+Note, that :meth:`.EncordUserClient.get_datasets` has multiple optional arguments that allow you to query datasets with specific characteristics.
 For example, if you only want datasets with titles starting with "Validation", you could use ``user_client.get_datasets(title_like="Validation%")``.
-Other keyword arguments such as `created_before` or `edited_after` may also be of interest.
+Other keyword arguments such as :meth:`created_before  <.EncordUserClient.get_datasets>` or :meth:`edited_after <.EncordUserClient.get_datasets>` may also be of interest.